veldhaenchen/flathunt/README.md

 A bot to help people with their rental real-estate search. 🏠🤖

+## Flathunter will not solve your problem

+The rents are too high - you can't find a flat at a reasonable price in a place you actually want to live.
+Too many people apply for the good flats - you need to get apply very quickly to have any chance of getting a place.
+A bot seems like a good solution to this, but it's really just making things worse.

+Use this bot to help with your flatsearch - it's a much better use of your time and resources than hitting refresh on a property portal every five minutes.
+Once you found a place for yourself (lucky you!), consider supporting alternatives like the [Mietshäusersyndikat](https://www.syndikat.org/en/the-joint-venture/).
+The MHS projects are always [looking for funding](https://www.syndikat.org/en/funding/) (in the form of interest-bearing loans from individuals) - if you have some thousand euros sitting around on your bank account, you can improve the housing situation in Germany and earn some interest on your savings by [lending cash](https://www.syndikat.org/en/direct-loans/) to one of the projects for a year or two.

 ## Description

 Flathunter is a Python application which periodically [scrapes](https://en.wikipedia.org/wiki/Web_scraping) property listings sites, configured by the user, to find new rental real-estate listings, reporting them over messaging services.